-Content area teachers will be provided time and guidance during Teacher Orientation Week to collaborate to develop classroom expectations with consistency in language, relating to the P.O.U.N.C.E.
+Content area teachers will be provided an overview during In-Service Week of P.O.U.N.C.E and SWA expectations in order to collaborate to develop classroom expectations with consistency in language, relating to the P.O.U.N.C.E.
 Code of Conduct.
-They will be encouraged to consider their behavioral expectations for the components of their instruction such as group instruction, small group instruction, independent learning, etc. Teachers will create a visual using a schoolwide template.
-They will be encouraged to teach these expectations, routines, and procedures from the first day of school and to share the visual representations of them.
+They will be encouraged to consider their behavioral expectations for the components of their instruction such as group instruction, small group instruction, independent learning, etc. They will be encouraged to teach these expectations, routines, and procedures from the first day of school and to share the visual representations of them.

 Teachers will be encouraged to recognize and reinforce expected behavior through behavior specific praise and/or affective statements that are meaningful and effective for all student groups.
 Additionally, teachers will be encouraged to develop their procedures for encouraging expected behavior as well as to develop their corrective procedures should students need more guidance.
-Resource materials will be provided for teachers to assist them in expanding their toolbox of strategies to address problematic behavior in the classroom.
+Resource materials will be provided for teachers to assist them in expanding their toolbox of strategies to address problematic behavior in the classroom during all grade level meetings.